 I cannot stress enough to you not to be afraid of colours.
 Some of the prettiest cards are from combinations that you think won't work together .... and yet they do.

-Nature is always showing you the way and all you need to do is look around at the inspiration there is in the colours around you.
+Nature is always showing you the way to mix colours with flower and leaf combinations, and all you need to do is look around at the inspiration there is in the colours around you.

 Then once you have chosen the colours look at the patterns in the papers too.
 Many of them will mix well if the colours blend together.

-Spots and florals will go with stripes and swirls in the same colour pallette.
+Spots and florals will go with stripes and swirls in the same colour palette.
 For instance if you have really busy floral then tone it down with a muted stripe.

 But as I say on the video just play...see what you like and if it's not for you then try something else until you get the combination that you are happy with.